strimzi/proposals/058-kraft-upgrades-and-downgrades.md

 ### Strimzi implementation

-Strimzi will follow the same approach to upgrading / downgrading KRaft cluster as it does today to for ZooKeeper-based clusters.
+Strimzi will follow the same approach to upgrading / downgrading a KRaft cluster as it does today for ZooKeeper-based clusters.

 #### Configuring the metadata version

-In ZooKeeper based clusters, the `inter.broker.protocol.version` is stored in the Kafka configuration (`Kafka.spec.kafka.config`).
+In ZooKeeper-based clusters, the `inter.broker.protocol.version` is stored in the Kafka configuration (`Kafka.spec.kafka.config`).
 The `metadata.version` is not part of the Kafka configuration and cannot be managed declaratively.
-To allow users configure it in our Kafka custom resource, a new String-type field named `metadataVersion` will be added to `Kafka.spec.kafka`.
+To allow users to configure it in our Kafka custom resource, a new String-type field named `metadataVersion` will be added to `Kafka.spec.kafka`.
 This field will be validated by the operator to contain a valid Kafka metadata version.

 Users can use this new field to configure the metadata version.
 The default value of this field when not set will be the metadata version corresponding to the current Kafka version.
-The default version corresponding to given Kafka version will be stored in `kafka-versions.yaml` in the same way we today store the default `inter.broker.protocol.version` and `log.message.format.version`.
+The default version corresponding to a given Kafka version will be stored in `kafka-versions.yaml` in the same way we today store the default `inter.broker.protocol.version` and `log.message.format.version`.

 The operator will use this field to set the metadata version in the Kafka cluster.
 In the initial deployment of the Kafka cluster, it will be set using the `kafka-storage.sh` tool.